- 1 can (20 ounces) pineapple chunks

 - 2 to 3 medium bananas, sliced

 - Drain pineapple, reserving 3/4 cup juice.
 In a large saucepan, combine sugar and cornstarch.
-Whisk in the pineapple, orange and lemon juices until smooth.
+Whisk in the orange, lemon and pineapple juices until smooth.
 Cook and stir over medium heat until thickened and bubbly; cook and stir 1 minute longer.
 Remove from the heat; set aside.

 - In a large bowl, combine the fruits.
 Pour warm sauce over the fruit; stir gently to coat.
 Cover and refrigerate.
 Yield: 12-16 servings.